cloudevents/spec/cesql/spec.md

 ### 3.4.
 Operators

 The following tables show the operators that MUST be supported by a CESQL evaluator.
+When evaluating an operator, a CESQL engine MUST attempt to cast the operands to the correct types.
+If this type casting fails, a _Cast_ error will be returned, along with the zero value for the return type of the expression.

 All the operators in the following tables are listed in precedence order.